INDAPlus21/emilhul-sorting/README.md

 ## How to use

-There's supposed to be button which you use to shuffle and sort the array.
-Well there are, I guess, ~~but not drawn out to the user~~ but not labeled (Yet!).
-So here are the controls:

-Going left to right:
+Once the application launches there are three labeled buttons:

-* 1th button shuffles the array
+* First button shuffles the array
-* 2nd button sorts the array using insertion sort
+* Second button sorts the array using [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort)
-* 3rd button sorts the array using pancake sort
+* Third button sorts the array using [pancake sort](https://en.wikipedia.org/wiki/Pancake_sorting)

+Press the escape key (`esc`) to exit application